FINTLabs/kafkarator/README.md

 # Fint Aivenerator

 Fint Aivenerator is an operator that creates a service user and ACL in Aiven.
-Username, password and access certificate and -key will be stored in kubernetes secrets
+Username, password, ACL id and access certificate and -key will be stored in kubernetes secrets

 ## What does the operator do?

 When a `AivenKafkaAcl` CR is **created**:
-* The operator will create a service user in Aiven.
+* The operator will create a service user and ACL in Aiven.
-* Username and password will be generated and stored in secrets along with access certificate and -key.
+* Username, password and ACL id will be generated and stored in secrets along with access certificate and -key.

 When a `AivenKafkaAcl` CR is **deleted**:
-* The operator will delete the user from Aiven.
+* The operator will delete the user and ACL from Aiven.
 * The operator will delete the secrets from Kubernetes.

 ## How to use the operator: